pylessard/python-can-isotp/doc/source/isotp/socket.rst

    Sets the link layer options.
 Default values are set to work with CAN 2.0.
 Link layer may be configure to work in CAN FD.

    :param mtu: The internal CAN frame structure size.
-Possible values are defined in :class:`isotp.socket.mtu<isotp.socket.mtu>`
+Possible values are defined in :class:`isotp.socket.LinkLayerProtocol<isotp.socket.LinkLayerProtocol>`
    :type mtu: int

    :param tx_dl: The CAN message payload length.
 For CAN 2.0, this value should be 8.
 For CAN FD, possible values are 8,12,16,20,24,32,48,64